phpbbireland/epm/README.md

 A complete web application for managing electronic parts inventory with CRUD operations (Create, Read, Update, Delete).
 Build with Claude AI and my 2 cents, works perfectly but might needs some UI tweaks.

+## Migration file only used in development, not required for install, use database.sql

 ## Features

 - ✅ Add new electronic parts